-Plant Science Major
+Plant Sciences Major

 - Breeding heat- and drought-tolerant plants that will more effectively endure climate change.

 - Developing sustainable agricultural practices that produce healthy and nutritious food for a growing global population.

 - Transforming sterile urban environments into vibrant microcosms of nature.